redox-os/website/content/news/this-month-260131.md

 - (gui) Wildan Mubarok improved the wallpaper processing performance 4 times (400%) by caching the first image decoding to a BMP file for fastest CPU performance, in a QEMU benchmark without KVM acceleration he reported the processing time being reduced from almost 10 seconds to around ~350ms (in a hot cache)
 - (gui) bjorn3 did some code cleanups in the `orbclient` library
 - (gui) bjorn3 moved the Orbital data to the `/usr/share/ui` directory
-- (gui) bjorn3 simplified Orbital utilities recipe source fetch
+- (gui) bjorn3 simplified Orbital utilities recipe source fetch which reduced their build time

 ## Packaging Improvements